apache/cassandra-gocql-driver/README.md

 Package gocql implements a fast and robust Cassandra client for the Go programming language.

-**Attention:** This package is currently actively developed and the API may change in the future.
-The old "datbase/sql" based package is now called [gocqldriver](https://github.com/tux21b/gocqldriver) and is no longer maintained.

 Project Website: http://tux21b.org/gocql/<br>
 API documentation: http://godoc.org/tux21b.org/v1/gocql<br>
 Discussions: https://groups.google.com/forum/#!forum/gocql